-PART C

-To be completed by the parent or legal guardian
+PART C - To be completed by the parent or legal guardian

-1. Please describe why you cannot provide immediate access to hearing aids for your child.
+1. Please describe why you cannot obtain permanent hearing aids for your child at this time.
 2. Do you currently have insurance coverage to secure permanent hearing aids for your child?
 If yes, have you contacted your insurance company to apply for hearing aids?
 Please indicate the insurance company name, and the status of your contact.
 3. Are you currently eligible for Medical Assistance?
 If yes, have you contacted Medical Assistance to apply for hearing aids?
 4. Do you need information regarding resources to secure permanent hearing aids?
-5. Is your child currently enrolled in the Infants and Toddlers Program in your local county?
-Yes No If yes, please indicate the county program
+5. 5.
+For children under age 3, is your child currently enrolled in the Infants and Toddler Program in your local county?
+Yes No If yes, please indicate the county program /Legal Guardian Signature Date

-Parent/Legal Guardian Signature